 The mind has a natural inclination to create, and the ego properly senses this.
 But this inclination cannot be wielded in attack, because attack is by definition divisive, and division denies the indivisible nature of what is eternally whole and perfect.

 Attacks on God are insane, not because God is powerful enough to meet any assault with superior force, nor because God is vengeful and bent on retaliation.
 Attacks on God are insane because what is one cannot attack itself nor defend itself against such an attack.

 This does not mean much to us who still live and think in a primarily dualistic framework, but that’s okay.
 We are using words to gesture towards concepts that do not readily lend themselves to explication.
 Truth is abstract and utterly generalizable; at that level, we can say that Oneness cannot go to war with itself.

 Clearly, however, the ego can – and does – think otherwise.
 And there is a very specific way to work its wrong-minded (or non-Christ-minded) thinking: in all things (here in bodies, here in the world of form), ask with deliberation and intent: what do I want?

 Few ideas are as helpful to those of us struggling with illusion as this one: there are only two possible answers to the question “what do we want.”
-One is the ego, which we made through our belief in separation and the Holy Spirit, which is God’s Answer to the dream of separation.
+One is the ego, which we made through our belief in separation and the other is the Holy Spirit, which is God’s Answer to the dream of separation.